eBay/tsv-utils/README.md

 * Equality: `--eq`, `--ne` (equal, not-equal).
 * Relational: `--lt`, `--le`, `--gt`, `--ge` (less-than, less-equal, greater-than, greater-equal).

-Several filters are available to help with invalid entries.
+Several filters are available to help with invalid data.
 Assume there is a messier version of the 4-field file where some fields are not filled in.
 The following command will filter out all lines with an empty value in any of the four fields:
 ```
 $ tsv-filter -H messy.tsv --not-empty 1-4
 ```

-The above command uses a "field list" to specify running the test on each of fields 1-4.
+The above command uses a "field list" to run the test on each of fields 1-4.
 The test can be "inverted" to see the lines that were filtered out:
 ```
 $ tsv-filter -H messy.tsv --invert --not-empty 1-4 | head -n 5 | tsv-pretty
  id  color   year  count